entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The plate was termed as the prelateral plate in bothriolepidoids (Young, 1990; Zhu, 1996).

 > - Xian: Because this Character was in the state of "present (0)" or "absent (0)" in Zhu (1996) and Wang and Zhu (2018), Luo *et al*.
 (2025) caused a swap of the "present" and "absence" of taxa during the compilation process.
 In addition, feature 44-45 was derived from Character 43.
-Xian (pre.) revised Characters 43-45 back to previous version of Zhu (1996) and Wang and Zhu (2018).
+Xian (in prep.) revised Characters 43-45 back to previous version of Zhu (1996) and Wang and Zhu (2018).

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is ?.